 And finally, send these requests to your people via email or text to make the process easy for them and yourself.
 Just make sure you send these requests at reasonable and optimal times, such as during the workday or shortly after work.
 Avoid sending requests late at night, early in the morning or on weekends and holidays.

 Whenever you receive a review from an employee, you should take the time to craft a response.
 This goes for positive and negative reviews alike.
 Replying to all reviews signals to job seekers that you are committed to receiving criticism and making changes accordingly.
 That said, just as you must be tactful in how you ask your employees to leave a review, you must respond to each review with care.

 If the reviewer purposefully left their name out of the review but you think you have an idea of who it might be, do not include their name.
-For one thing, your assumption might be wrong.
+Be warned, your assumption might be wrong.
 But even if it is dead on, there is nothing to gain by unmasking an anonymous source.

 Even if you feel a negative review is unfair or mean-spirited, present your brand as the bigger person.
 A good rule of thumb when responding to feedback is to adhere to the three “A”s: acknowledge, articulate and advise.
 Following this blueprint will help you learn from your mistakes, convey your message (stick to the facts), and reveal a path forward that will improve your business.

-With the employer brand solution from Binary Fountain, you can also hone in on specific categories (rated 1-5) that constitute employee satisfaction, such as growth, benefits, recognition, feedback and more.
-The tool currently features 15 of these categories that factor into the employee satisfaction index (ESI).
-Navigating these specific sections will help highlight areas that need improvement within your organization, which is necessary for retaining top talent.
+Binary Fountain’s employer brand gathers your brand’s reviews and ratings from sources like Glassdoor and Indeed, analyzes review data, and provides detailed insights into your brand’s performance across locations and against competitors.
+You can also hone in on specific employee satisfaction categories, such as growth, benefits, recognition, feedback and more.
+Navigating these sections will highlight areas that need improvement within your organization, which is necessary for retaining top talent.